funilrys/PyFunceble/docs/usage/from-a-terminal.rst

     **Default value:** :code:`True`

-Don't want to perform some DNS lookup ?
+Don't want to perform some DNS lookup?
 This argument is for you.

 :code:`--http-status-code-lookup` | :code:`--http`